zackbloom/img_to_gmaps/readme.md

-You give an image, this slices it into tiles and includes an example page using Google Maps to render them.
+You give an image, this slices it into tiles and includes an example page using Google Maps to render it.

 slice.py
 =======